Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 5. When possible, you should use the "internal" optimizers for a given code rather than the ASE optimizers.

-6. For multi-step workflows, Covalent `Electron` objects should be defined to ensure that individual tasks are distributed across available compute resources.
+6. For multi-step workflows, Covalent `Electron` objects should be defined for each individual task to ensure that they are distributed across available compute resources.
 Never use a `Lattice` in the code directly (unless it is wrapped by an `Electron` as a sublattice).

 ## Output Schema